tosmi-ansible/ansible-pipeline-demo/README.md

 [OLM](https://olm.operatorframework.io/) so to use the setup procedure described in [Setup](#setup) you also need an installation of OLM.

+You also need the following tools installed, either via a container or
+locally:

+- Python 3
+- Ansible

+The `setup` Makefile tasks tries to install required Python 3 dependencies via _collections/requirements.txt_ and required Ansible collections via _collections/requirements.yml_.

 ## Infrastructure setup

 The the root directory of this repository is a [Makefile](Makefile) to